IndominusPsych/vaccumbot/README.md

 ## Ubuntu and ROS Installation

-The case study was tested on Ubuntu 20.04 LTS Desktop and ROS1 Noetic Ninjemys.
+The project was tested on Ubuntu 20.04 LTS Desktop and ROS1 Noetic Ninjemys.
 Follow these step-by-step instructions to properly install Ubuntu and ROS on your PC.

 1. Download the appropriate Ubuntu 20.04 LTS Desktop image for your PC from the [Ubuntu website](https://releases.ubuntu.com/20.04/).